-With the best 800 dollar gaming PC build of 2016, you will be able to play any game that comes out this year on ultra settings without a doubt.
-If this build was a pre-built PC it would probably cost you thousands, but since you’ve decided to make your own PC, you are saving a great deal of money that can instead go to peripherals or anything else.
+With the best $800 gaming PC build of 2019, you will be able to play any game that comes out this year on high to ultra settings with ease.
+If this build were a pre-built PC, it would probably cost you over $1000.
+However, since you’ve decided to make your own PC, you are saving a great deal of money that can instead go to accessories for this build.

 Why Build A PC Instead of Buying A Pre-Built One?